Interactions-Nexus/Nexus-Wiki/mainnet/connect-node-to-interface.md

 On the computer which will run the interface go to [https://](https://crypto.nexus.io/wallet)[nexus.io/wallets](https://nexus.io/wallets) and download the wallet for your operating system.

-{% hint style="danger" %}
-Always verify the wallet integrity.
-Follow the instructions in the link below
+> Always verify the wallet integrity.
+Follow the instructions in the link below {.is-info}
-{% endhint %}

 {% embed url="https://nexus.io/ResourceHub/wallet-guide#download-verify-install" %}